Sammed98/CORDIC-Processor/README.md

-CORDIC Processor to compute the values of sines and cosines
+CORDIC Processor to compute the values of sines and cosines.
+Xilinx softwate used.